 SBA Disaster Loans

 The Small Business Administration is offering another program in the form of disaster loans.
 This is a low-interest loan available to businesses located in a region affected by a declared disaster.
-As all U.S. States and territories have been declared a disaster area, businesses in Maine may apply for this loan, which may be awarded to assist with working capital to small businesses suffering substantial economic injury as a result of COVID-19.
-The loan may be used to pay fixed debts, payroll, accounts payable, and other bills that can’t be paid due to the impact of the virus.
-The SBA offers loans with long-term repayments, up to 30 years, in order to allow affordable payments for the borrower.
-For more information, or to apply for this loan, please visit the SBA website.
+As all U.S. States and territories have been declared a disaster area, businesses in Maine may apply for this loan, which may be awarded to assist with working capital to small businesses suffering a substantial economic injury due to COVID-19.
+The loan may be used to pay fixed debts, payroll, accounts payable, and other bills that can’t be paid due to the virus’s impact.
+The SBA offers loans with long-term repayments, up to 30 years, to allow affordable payments for the borrower.
+For more information or to apply for this loan, please visit the SBA website.

 SBA Economic Injury Disaster Loan Emergency Grant

 Small businesses with fewer than 500 employees that have applied for a Disaster Loan, as described above, are eligible for an emergency grant from the Small Business Administration up to $10,000.
-This advance may provide economic relief to those small businesses that are currently experiencing a temporary loss of revenue, and will not have to be repaid.
+This advance may provide economic relief to those small businesses experiencing a temporary loss of revenue and will not have to be repaid.
 Once the application is submitted and deemed successful, the advanced funds will be made within days.
-For more information, or to apply for this loan, please visit the SBA website.
+For more information or to apply for this loan, please visit the SBA website.

 SBA Express Bridge Loan Pilot Program